vbaconnet-ledger/developer-portal/_docs/CI/52_live_install_ios.md

 git clone git@github.com:LedgerHQ/ledger-live-mobile.git
 cd ledger-live-mobile
 ```
-You can now use the yarn command.
+Use the yarn command.

 ```sh
 yarn
 ```

-When it has finished, execute
+When it has finished, execute:

 ```sh
 yarn pod